Understand the Purpose & Benefits of Weighted Blankets for Autistic Children

 How do weighted blankets work for autism?

 Weighted blankets offer light to deep pressure which can create a feeling of comfort and calm, like a hug.
-That gentle, weighted feeling can reduce cortisol – a stress hormone - and increase levels of dopamine and serotonin.
-Dopamine regulates mood and muscle movement, while serotonin can help you feel happier, calmer and more focused.
+That gentle, weighted feeling can reduce stress and increase feelings of calm.

 Some kids with ASD however, do not like the feeling of being touched or hugged, so a weighted blanket can offer the same sensation without the physical, person to person contact that can sometimes be triggering.

 Either way, weighted blankets can help children relax when they are overstimulated, making a weighted blanket for your autistic child a great choice.

 Why are weighted blankets good for autism?

 Because weighted blankets are around 10% of your child’s body weight, that slight bit of pressure that an autism blanket provides, can create a calming sensation for your kid to help her relax and stay calm.

 As a general rule, for a 50-lb child, a weighted blanket should be no more than 5-lbs, for your 60-lb kid, the weighted blanket should be no more than 6-lbs and so on.
 The older your child gets, there is some wiggle room to go up or down between 1-2 lbs depending on their comfort level.
 But it’s the pressure from the weighted blanket that can help to relieve stress and anxiety for kids with ASD.
 Weighted blankets also help them to focus and get a good night’s sleep!